What is Non-Invasive Prenatal Testing?

 NIPT requires a single blood draw which poses no threat to the fetus, and can be done as early as 10 weeks’ gestation.

 Please note: We have limited the information provided in the public domain to ensure that we comply with TGA requirements.
-You can obtain further information from our ‘doctors-only’ website; please contact us on 1800 010 447 for access.
+As such, certain sections of this site are password protected and available for viewing by ‘doctors-only’; please contact us on 1800 010 447 for access.

 How Does NIPT Work?